kkato95/School_District_Analysis/README.md

 # School_District_Analysis
-## Overview of School District Analysis - Explain the purpose of analysis
+## Overview of School District Analysis
 The purpose of the analysis was to observe the the school district data to show standardized-test scores for math and reading for Thomas High School and to showcase the school budget.
 1. Began the analysis replacing the reading and math test scroes with NaNs to uphold academic honesty.
 2. Created math and reading passing percentages.